|

 In the ancient Roman calendar, each of the 12 months of the year

 had what was called an "ides."
-In March, May, July
+In March, May, July and

-other month, the "ides" fell on the 13th.
-The word "ides" was
+month, the "ides" fell on the 13th.
+The word "ides"

-derived from the Latin "to divide."
+is derived from the Latin: "to divide."

-calendar months and lunar months were of different lengths, the "ides" quickly
+since solar based calendar months and lunar based months are of

-lost their original intent and purpose.
+intent and purpose.

 As